Inventory Liquidation & Overstock: What Do These Terms Mean and How Can They Save Homeowners Money?

 Where Can Homeowners Find Legitimate Wholesale Liquidation HVAC Equipment?

-When you want to save money on HVAC, you can always count on Surplus City!
-We have a long track record in the industry and proudly serve business owners, homeowners, and property managers looking for the best deals on liquidation HVAC equipment.
-We ship all across the country, and even offer local pickup options at our warehouses located in Indiana, Texas, South Carolina, and Pennsylvania.
+When you want to save on HVAC, you can count on Surplus City.
+We have a long track record and serve business owners, homeowners, and property managers looking for the best deals on liquidation HVAC equipment.
+We ship nationwide and offer local pickup in Indiana, Texas, South Carolina, and Pennsylvania.
+Our brand-name discount equipment includes AHRI-certified systems and matched sets, plus discounted HVAC parts, across residential, commercial, and industrial units.
+All it takes is a little research to find the right size for your needs.

 Our brand-name HVAC discount equipment includes AHRI-certified systems and matched sets.
 We carry residential, commercial, and industrial units.
 All it takes is a little research to find the right size for your needs.
 Let us help you save!